monideep2255/COVID-19-Data-Analysis-of-British-Columbia/README.md

 **Always remember, it is worth doing things badly at first than not doing it at all since "the fool is the precursor to the master."**

 ## Winter Break and 2021 Plans
-* - What do need to do to make a predictive model, right now have a static data, eventually want something like a pivot table that a user can play with*
+- What do need to do to make a predictive model, right now have a static data, eventually want something like a pivot table that a user can play with
-   * - sample website: IHME covid-19 website *
+   - sample website: IHME covid-19 website
-   * - Predictive model out of scope right now for the next two weeks, presentation on Decmeber 16 *
+   - Predictive model out of scope right now for the next two weeks, presentation on Decmeber 16
-   * - Plan to learn it over the winter break! *
+   - Plan to learn it over the winter break!
-   * - Carry out the prject over the next year *
+   - Carry out the prject over the next year
-   * - Will be able to add the vaccine implementation as well in the future *
+   - Will be able to add the vaccine implementation as well in the future
-   * - Learn about the ML from fast ai *
+   - Learn about the ML from fast ai